5 Essential Tips for Recommended Water Intake by Age

 Gender

-Gender can also impact water intake, with men generally requiring more water than women due to differences in body composition and metabolism.
+Gender can also impact water intake.
+Men generally require more water than women.
+This is due to differences in body composition and metabolism.

 Activity Level

-Individuals who are more physically active or engage in strenuous exercise may require additional fluids to replace lost fluids through sweat and maintain hydration.
+Individuals who are more physically active or engage in strenuous exercise may require additional fluids.
+They need to replace lost fluids through sweat and maintain hydration.

 Climate

-Environmental factors such as temperature, humidity, and altitude can affect water loss through sweating and evaporation, increasing the need for hydration in hot or dry climates.
+Environmental factors such as temperature, humidity, and altitude can affect water loss through sweating.
+These factors also increase evaporation.
+This increases the need for hydration in hot or dry climates.

 Recommended Water Intake by Age